Episode 47: 5 Challenges To Effective Workplace Health Programs

 Nonetheless, mental health is an issue at the forefront of every hospital executive’s mind.
 Many are scratching their heads as to how they’re going to push through the changes.
 There are already so many challenges and barriers to running effective workplace programs.
 COVID-19 in the mix doesn’t make it any easier!!

-Why Bother With Hospital Programs With All This Stress?
+Why Bother With Hospital Programs?

 Instead of allowing COVID-19 to become an excuse for placing powerful experiential programs on the back burner, managers could be a driving force in 2021, encouraging personal development and reinforcing powerful health.